Warm-up Cycle

 Non-Readiness Mode

-It occurs during normal operation when the enable criteria required to run a monitor test to set a readiness flag to complete is not met.
+It occurs during normal operations when the enable criteria required to run a monitor test to set a readiness flag for completion are not met.

 Readiness Mode

-It occurs during normal operation when the enable criteria required to run a monitor test to set a readiness flag to complete is being met.
+It occurs during regular operation when the enable criteria required to run a monitor test to set a readiness flag to complete is met.

 Malfunction Indicator Lamp (MIL)